Internet DRAFT - draft-daboo-caldav-attachments

 use of additional query parameters on the POST request-URI.

-A server that supports the features described in this document is
+A server that supports the features described in this specification

-REQUIRED to support the CalDAV "calendar-access" [RFC4791] features.
+is REQUIRED to support the CalDAV "calendar-access" [RFC4791]

-In addition, such server MUST honor the "return-representation"
+In addition, such a server MUST support the "return=representation"

-Prefer header value [I-D.snell-http-prefer] on both HTTP PUT and POST
+Prefer header value [I-D.snell-http-prefer] on successful HTTP PUT

 returning the new representation of that calendar resource (including

-A server supporting the features described in this document MUST
+A server supporting the features described in this specification MUST

 include "calendar-managed-attachments" as a field in the DAV response